Statistician Consultation Request

 DOR Research Courses

 It is strongly recommended that new residents complete the on-line research training course before they start their resident research project.
-The Division of Research (DOR) and the Comprehensive Clinical Research Unit (CCRU) have created on-line courses designed to help physicians, other healthcare professionals, and research staff develop an understanding of fundamental research principles and methods.
+The Division of Research (DOR) and the Clinical Trials Program (CTP) have created on-line courses designed to help physicians, other healthcare professionals, and research staff develop an understanding of fundamental research principles and methods.
 The courses can be found on KP Learn.

 The courses are offered in three parts: